seu-seo/seu-seo.github.io/about.md

 ## Education

-- KAIST
-  - M.S. in IT Management (part-time, current)
+- M.S. in IT Management, KAIST (Part-time, Present)
-  - B.B.A. in Baruch College, with a Minor in Mathematics
+- B.B.A.
+Finance in Baruch College, with a Minor in Mathematics

 ## Leadership